Kalanyr/gogrepoc/README.md

+#***Please do not run GOGrepoc at the moment, there is a game somewhere that is breaking the check for bad AttrDicts and causing it to wipe your manfiest.
+Doing some emergency investigation now.
+This is probably limited to one specific game but as I don't know which one I obviously $ have to recommend not running the script at all.
+Backup your manifest first if you must!***

 gogrepo gamma
 --------------
 Python-based tool for downloading your GOG.com game collections and extras to your local computer for full offline enjoyment.